 About Us

 The Agricultural Energy Consumers Association (AECA) represents the interests of more than 40,000 agricultural operations from Redding to San Diego.
 AECA members include the state’s leading agricultural associations, water agencies, farmers, ranchers, producers and food processors.
-AECA members share a common concern of ensuring affordable and reliable energy sources throughout California.
+AECA members share a common concern of ensuring affordable and reliable energy resources throughout California.

 Key Issues